kmehltretter82/frama-c-linux/contrib/linux-patches/arm64-kvm-mte-v1/README.md

   earlier draft; v1 preserves the existing zero-length no-op behavior.
 - The Frama-C plug-in build and focused test suite pass, including positive, fixed-order, and misplaced-staging controls.
+- A focused `KVM_ARM_MTE_COPY_TAGS` run under QEMU ARM64 MTE/EL2/KVM makes the
+  baseline kernel warn in `page_mte_tagged()` and panic under `panic_on_warn`.
+  With the identical trigger, initramfs, configuration, and QEMU command, the baseline plus only patch 4 completes the 4096-byte ioctl and exits zero.

+This runtime differential confirms the patch-4 Linux bug under QEMU TCG; it does not runtime-confirm the defects addressed by patches 1 through 3.
-No ARM64 hardware or KVM runtime reproducer has been run yet.
-Maintainer review, runtime testing, and upstream acceptance remain necessary before treating the kernel defects or fixes as closed.
+Physical ARM64 testing, maintainer review, and upstream acceptance remain necessary before treating any fix as closed.
+Reproducer source and compact artifact identities are in [`runtime/`](runtime/).